The-Mike-Gonzo/Cyber_Sec/README.md

 # NIDS_Project
 This project utilizes machine learning to analyze PCAPs or CSVs of captured packet data and train a model to identify anomalies on web traffic

+Used Jupyter Notebooks with Anaconda to develop and install required packages which is why a requirements.txt file is present.
+As this was my first project utilizing GitHub, I did not know best practices.
 -----------------------------------------------------------First Commit---------------------------------------------------------

 The first commit of the project trained a decision tree model utilizing the scikit-learn python library with the the CICIDS2017 dataset from Kaggle (https://www.kaggle.com/datasets/cicdataset/cicids2017)